4 Ways to Transfer Wealth to Children

 Talk about it

-Remember that gift taxes apply to any gifts over $14,000 per donor to an individual.
+Remember that gift taxes apply to any gifts over $15,000 per donor to an individual each year.
 Because there are so many nuances to these methods, it’s important to talk with your financial and tax advisors to help you select the appropriate strategy for your family.
 Depending on the strategy, you may also need to consult an estate planning attorney.

 Once you’ve decided on how to pass down your wealth, I encourage you to sit down with your children or grandchildren and explain to them how you’re thinking through financial decisions.
 Obviously, they need to be old enough to understand, but the conversation can be done in an age-appropriate way.
 It could get more detailed as they get older.
 Your advisor should be able to offer tips and resources to help with this.